How Does Travelling Europe in a Motorhome Compare to Australian Caravan Travel?

 What else do you want to know about Motorhoming / Campervanning Europe?
 Let me know in the comments!

-Planning a Trip to Whistler?
+Planning a Trip to Europe or United Kingdom?

 ~ Hiring a car?
 We recommend getting a quote from DiscoverCars